BEST WORK BOOTS & SHOES FOR MECHANICS

 Conclusion

 Being a mechanic is a grueling job, so having a great work boot that meets your needs is essential.
 Mechanics need a work boot that keeps them safe on the job and is comfortable to wear all day.
 They need a boot with good traction to prevent slipping, a toe cap to prevent the boot ripping, and one that is both EH-rated and has a safety toe.
-There are a lot of good boots for mechanics on the market, but here at BRUNT, we like to think we have created the ultimate choices in The Perkins, The Ryng, and The Ryng Low.
+There are a lot of good boots for mechanics on the market, but here at BRUNT, we like to think we have created the ultimate choices in The Perkins, The Marin BRUNT Toe, and The Ryng

 Frequently Asked Questions